Use Airtable & EasyCSV Together

 - Create a new sheet import page on EasyCSV.io using a CSV export file of the Airtable table you want to import data into (shown how-to in video above).

-- After the page is created, click the "Sheet Details" link at the top of the page.
+- After the page is created, click the "Import Flow" link at the top of the page.

-- Assuming Airtable is already selected as the integration you will fill out 3 details: Airtable API Key Auth token, Base ID, and Table Name.
+- Scroll to the bottom of the import Flow to see the Airtable options and you will fill out 3 details: Airtable API Key Auth token, Base ID, and Table Name.

 - Click here to get your API key from your Airtable.com Account Page